 Hand brewed Asian coffee in a glass over a thick layer of sweetened condensed milk.
 Inspired by the traditional Vietnamese style coffee and is brewed to aesthetically represent Hue which as it is situated in the middle of Vietnam.
 Hue also has a rich culinary history.

-An espresso made with ~21 grams of select coffee pulled ristretto (short) to create a full bodied, sweet and complex experience.
+Espresso profiled to each unique coffee and extracted to create a full bodied, sweet and complex experience.

-Meaning “marked” in Italian, a macchiato is a triple ristretto marked with naturally sweet fine textured milk or a dollop of foam.
+Meaning “marked” in Italian, a macchiato is espresso marked with naturally sweet fine textured milk or a dollop of foam.

-A latte is a triple ristretto with micro-textured milk, designed to pour latte art and taste naturally sweet.
+A latte is espresso with micro-textured milk, designed to pour latte art and taste naturally sweet.
 The milk should be consistent throughout the entire drink without any visible bubbles to create a delicious compliment of espresso and milk.

-7 oz drink. triple ristretto made with finely textured microfoam.
+5 – 7 oz drink. espresso made with finely textured microfoam.
 Silky latte style milk or a more developed yet tight and shiny foam.

 SIGNATURE ESPRESSO DRINKS